What is a Community-based Learning Course?

 Community-based Learning (CBL) classes incorporate meaningful community engagement with course content so you can get real-world experience as part of a for-credit class.
 Students report that in CBL classes, they learn more, understand course content better, and enjoy the class more.

 More than 40 departments teach 110+ Community-based Learning courses every year.
 This is your chance to add hands-on, meaningful experience to your class schedule while getting involved in your community.

 Find Community-based Learning Courses

 Search the Online Course Guide

-Use the course guide to see all the Community-based Learning courses offered each semester.
+Use the course and search enrollment guide to see all the Community-based Learning courses offered each semester.
 Select the term.
-At the bottom left, click on ‘Special Groups’ and select ‘Community-based Learning.’
+At the bottom left, click on ‘Other Options’ and select ‘Community-based Learning – 25 Hours or More.’
 You can use other Course Guide functions to narrow your search.